-At Wye River Upper School, we strive to nurture and encourage the intellect, creativity, love of learning, and ambition of each of our students.
+At Wye River Upper School, we strive to nurture and encourage our students' intellect, creativity, love of learning, and ambition.
 We recognize that these qualities may assume different forms in different students, and we embrace and celebrate those variations within our school community.

 Some of the hallmarks of our educational program include:

 Staff members who initiate close and trusting relationships with students;

 Small class sizes that enable staff members to focus on each student;

 A curriculum that offers breadth and affords considerable choice;

 Classroom strategies that acknowledge multiple intelligences and different learning styles;

 Frequent communication between teachers, students, and parents; and